Which Naples Train Station Should You Arrive At?

 Why?

-Napoli Afragola is in the middle of nowhere, surrounded by farmland, and a gorgeous building.
+Napoli Afragola is a gorgeous building in the middle of nowhere, surrounded by farmland.
 It's a space-age building that emphasizes passive cooling techniques, sound-cancellation technology, and actively-cooled benches for the hot summer days.
 Unfortunately, it's close to nothing, you need a car to reach it, and as a tourist, there's no reason you should be getting off there, except to see the station itself.

 Keep in mind: